NickSoetaert/ChessClubDatabase/README.md

 # ChessClubDatabase
-Database for the Humboldt State Chess Club.
-Dummy data for public viewing.
+Database for a generic chess club.
+Dummy data, but games are taken from my account on chess.com